hotea/paddleball/README.md

 # paddleball
-- a ball game from the book <python for>
+- a ball game from the book "python for kids"